billdong98/Thesis/readme.md

 # Predicting NFL In-Game Win Probabilities

 Our goal is to develop a model for in-game win probability for American football games.
-The code in this repository uses logistic regression, random forests, and $k$-nearest neighbor regression, taking into account factors such as current score, ball possession, field position, and the two teams' skill difference, to predict win probability.
+The code in this repository uses logistic regression, random forests, and k-nearest neighbor regression, taking into account factors such as current score, ball possession, field position, and the two teams' skill difference, to predict win probability.

 ## Description of most relevant files